Anthony Burgess: Death

-Burgess wrote: "I shall die somewhere in the Mediterranean lands, with an inaccurate obituary in the Nice-Matin, unmourned, soon forgotten."
-In fact, Burgess died in the country of his birth.
-He returned to Twickenham, an outer suburb of London, where he owned a house, to await death.
+Although Burgess wrote that he expected to "die somewhere in the Mediterranean lands, with an inaccurate obituary in the Nice-Matin, unmourned, soon forgotten", he returned to die in Twickenham, an outer suburb of London, where he owned a house.
 Burgess died on 22 November 1993 from lung cancer, at the Hospital of St John & St Elizabeth in London.
 His ashes were inurned at the Monaco Cemetery.